 "Using this monthly money to fund a savings account creates a nest egg that the worker has access to and can protect against unplanned expenses or an emergency," Cunningham told MainStreet.

 Workers can submit an updated W-4 to their employer at any time during the year.
-The withholding calculator at www.IRS.gov can help taxpayers determine the proper number of withholding allowances.
+The withholding calculator at www.IRS.gov can help taxpayers determine the proper number of withholding allowances."If the adjusted allowances result in a higher paycheck, make a conscious decision regarding how to best allocate the extra money," said Cunningham.

 Despite good intentions, a once-per-year windfall can result in a splurge.
 About 52% of Americans plan to spend the majority of their anticipated tax refund as opposed to 40% who plan to save it, according to an annual Capital One Bank survey called Taxes and Savings.